sandrine10/Fresh-Tomatoes/README.md

 you can see it here https://codepen.io/sandy10/full/EybWkd/

+# Technologie Used
+- HTML
+- CSS
+- Python
+- Bootstrap

-# Instrucitons to Run Project
+# Instructions to Run Project

 To generate the HTML page for this site, take the following steps: